microsoft/Application-Insights-Workbooks/Documentation/Settings/Settings.md

 ### Compare
-When comparing, you'll be able to see the previous workbook as a JSON, versus the most recently saved version
+When comparing, you'll be able to see the previous workbook as a JSON, versus the most recently saved version.

 ![Image showing the versions tab](../Images/Compare-Workbook-Versions.png)